 Under this measure, a (k, 1)-grouping offers the same static guarantee as a (k, k)-grouping.
 However, as we discuss in more detail in Section 4.6, there are other factors to consider.
-We remark on a connection to the concept of l -diversity [8]: here, the requirement is that between two groups the fraction of sensitive information (associations that are present) is bounded by $1/\max(k,\ell)$, which is similar to the l -diversity requirement.
+We remark on a connection to the concept of l -diversity [11]: here, the requirement is that between two groups the fraction of sensitive information (associations that are present) is bounded by $1/\max(k, \ell)$, which is similar to the l -diversity requirement (it is also similar to other measures proposed for maintaining privacy in tabular data, such as the m-invariance requirement in re-publishing data [21]).
 If there are small groups, the attacker's confidence in a particular association can be higher.
 In particular, two groups of size 1 with an edge between them corresponds to a known association between entities.
-Although a safe (k, l) -grouping has no groups of size 1, in the active (learned link) attack model, when an attacker learns the existence of an edge (v, w), he may be able to refine the grouping in order to create groups of size 1.
+Although a safe (k, l) grouping has no groups of size 1, in the active (learned link) attack model, when an attacker learns the existence of an edge (v, w), he may be able to refine the grouping in order to create groups of size 1.
 We will show that this refinement has bounded impact on the security of entities not directly impacted by the edge revelation, after presenting an example where an attacker may learn an association.

-Example 6.
-Consider the four groups shown in Figure 5(c), and the three edges that connect them.
+Example 6 Consider the four groups shown in Figure 10(b), and the three edges that connect them.
 Other nodes in the same groups have edges to other groups (dashed lines) which do not affect this example.
 In the static case, as proved above, the attacker cannot make any strong inferences.
-However, in the link learning case, if the attacker learns (t,v) is an edge, he can use the fact that there is only one edge between the group of t and the group of v to identify t and v with nodes in the anonymized graph.
-Likewise, learning (u,w) allows u and w to be identified with the nodes that represent them.
-As a consequence, the attacker can infer that (u,v) is an edge, no matter how many other nodes are in the groups. \square
+However, in the link learning case, if the attacker learns (t, v) is an edge, he can use the fact that there is only one edge between the group of t and the group of v to identify t and v with nodes in the anonymized graph.
+Likewise, learning (u, w) allows u and w to be identified with the nodes that represent them.
+As a consequence, the attacker can infer that (u, v) is an edge, no matter how many other nodes are in the groups. \Box

-The example shows revealing an edge can maybe allow an attacker to learn more about the nodes that it connects, and so infer more about the connections between such nodes.
+The example shows that revealing an edge may allow an attacker to learn more about the nodes that it connects, and so infer more about the connections between such nodes.
 But the amount revealed about entities for which the attacker does not have information is minimal.
 A relaxed grouping definition allowing a few groups of size one enables this intuition to be formalized.

-Definition 5.
-Define a $(k,\ell)^{(p,q)}$ -grouping as a grouping in which removing at most p nodes from V leaves a k-grouping of the remaining nodes of V, and removing at most q nodes from W leaves an l -grouping of the remaining nodes of W.
+Definition 5 Define a $(k, \ell)^{(p,q)}$ -grouping as a grouping in which removing at most p nodes from V leaves a k-grouping of the remaining nodes of V, and removing at most q nodes from W leaves an l -grouping of the remaining nodes of W.